7 Career Planning Tips

 Find a mentor.

 Mentors are an integral part of career planning.
-They can help you discover what kind of jobs are available in your field, network with people who have those jobs, and give advice on how to succeed at the job once you get it.
-Mentors can also encourage you to set goals and stay motivated throughout the process.
+They can help you explore available jobs in your field, connect with people who hold those positions, and offer advice on succeeding in the role once you obtain it.
+Mentors can also help you set goals and maintain motivation throughout the process.

 Get in contact with your school’s alumni